25Nov

 Step 1: Internationalization (i18n)

-Before you localize, you must internationalize.
+Before you Localize Software and Apps, you must internationalize.
 This involves:

 Designing your codebase and UI to support multiple languages